tenxfarm/notes-bak/Design.md

 ## DESIGN EXERCISE CRITERIA

 You will be required to submit a drawing/sketch of an Aquaponics Design.
 It should be a design for a mid range home system or a small commercial system.
-Accompanying the design should be an explanation of the parameters you assessed and justification for decisions.
+Accompanying the design should be an explanation of the [[Parameters]] you assessed and justification for decisions.
 You will also need to provide a management plan which could be submitted to a client.

 You are not required to submit green house/glasshouse designs, or lighting, or solar plans.
 Include notes on them, if they are relevant to your design.

 ## SITE MAP

-Choose a real site and note the actual parameters of it.
+Choose a real site and note the actual [[Parameters]] of it.
 Location, aspect, water access, electricity access, vehicle access, size, slope.
 Find the sun angles in winter and summer.
 Is there anything blocking the sun path?
 (Shade from decidious trees may be a positive in hot climates).
 Draw these on a site map showing the footprint of your system.

 Ground water level.